lmjh/fitness-tracker/README.md

 10. [Chart.js](https://www.chartjs.org/) - Used to render the routine progress charts.
 11. [Regexr](https://regexr.com/) - Used to assist with writing and testing regular expressions.
 12. [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to design logo and illustrations and to resize screenshots.
+13. [Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to generate markdown tables for README.md and TESTING.md

 ***